torqueforge/poodii-2018-oct/bowling/tasks.md

 ### Details:

+The bowling kata was popularized by Robert Martin as an exercise in TDD (see bowling/BowlingGameKata.pdf).
+When Martin does the kata, he does up front design.
+When _you_ do the kata, try to avoid design and just write Shameless Green.

 The bowling_test.rb contains *10* tests.
-The first 5 are duplicates of Bob Martin's.
+The first 5 are duplicates of Martin's.
 The next 5 are our own additions.

-Your job is to write code to make the tests pass.
-Do _as little design as possible_; shoot for shameless green.
+Your job is to write code to make the tests.
+Strive for Shameless Green.

 Don't be alarmed if you don't get every test to passing in the time given, just concentrate on restraining yourself from doing a bunch of up-front design.

 See branch bowling_1_tenpin_refactor for a step-by-step example.